NVIDIA-AI-IOT/jetracer/docs/hardware_setup.md

 <img src="https://user-images.githubusercontent.com/25759564/60311231-38507e00-990b-11e9-832d-fdb3b696f336.JPG" height=128/>
 <img src="https://user-images.githubusercontent.com/25759564/60311233-38e91480-990b-11e9-86be-5b01f8e4a9d2.JPG" height=128/>
 <img src="https://user-images.githubusercontent.com/25759564/60311234-38e91480-990b-11e9-9277-3f71895a40c7.JPG" height=128/>

+1. Remove the two screws securing the electronics hub to the chassis

+2. Pry the electronics hub from the chassis
+3. Remove the ESC and RC receiver from the electronics hub
+4. Disconnect the two servo cables from the RC receiver
+5. Remove the foam adhesive from the RC receiver

 ## Phase 2 - Car wiring
 ### Step 1 - Connect Jetson to servo driver